 Floods are common in Canada due to the rapid melting of thick snowpacks, ice jams, and heavy rainfall.
 Researchers believe that Canada is warming at twice the rate of the rest of the planet, increasing risks further.

 The costs of flooding and water damage are considerable.
 Data from the Insurance Bureau of Canada suggests that the cost of repairing the average flooded basement is in excess of $43,000.

 Because of this, more homeowners are exploring what they can do to reduce water damage before and during floods to minimize the cost of clean-up afterward.
 Here’s what you need to know:

 Keep A Stock Of Sandbags

 Keeping a stock of sandbags nearby can be helpful in high-flood-risk areas.

 Authorities will usually issue warnings if floods are imminent.
 These give you sufficient time to place your sandbags in areas most likely to face inundation.

 Place them next to doors, windows, and other high-risk points of ingress.

 Install Flood Skirts

-Attaching flood skirts and barriers to your windows and doors, and around air bricks, is another strategy to prevent flood water from entering your home.
+Attaching flood skirts and barriers to your windows and doors, and around air bricks, is another strategy to prevent flood water from entering your home and creating water damage.
 When flood skirts become engorged with water, the weight of the water pushes against openings, forming a tight seal that prevents ingress.